Q: How do I know if I have a personal injury case?

 A: Every state has certain time limits, called “statutes of limitations,” which govern the amount of time you have to file a personal injury lawsuit.
 In some states, you may have as little as one year to file a lawsuit arising out of an automobile accident.
 If you miss the deadline for filing your case, you may lose your legal right to damages for your injury.
 Consequently, it is important to talk with a lawyer as soon as you suffer or discover an injury.

 Every year, more than 90,000 people die in the United States as a result of unintentional injuries.
 If you have been recently injured or diagnosed with an illness, contact our office to see if you could be entitled to compensation for your injuries.

-At M. Blake Heath, Trial Attorney LLC, we are a small personal injury firm that is dedicated to helping the accident victims get the maximum award possible.
+At Heath Injury Law LLC, we are a small personal injury firm that is dedicated to helping the accident victims get the maximum award possible.
 As a small firm, we can offer our clients a level of responsiveness and personal service that is not available at much larger firms.
 At the same time, we have extensive resources to properly handle even the most complex cases.
 We are able to diligently investigate all avenues and potentially liable parties.
 It is a strategy that has paid off, both in terms of our track record of awards and settlements, and in the recognition of our peers in the form of awards, professional offices, and referrals.
 Our personal injury cases generally fall into one of the following categories:

 Personal Injury – An Overview